 While a range of feminist perspectives on women's poverty existed in the early 1970s, the liberal perspective embodied in mainstream women's organizations like NAC, the Canadian Advisory Council on the Status of Women (CACSW) and the National Association of Women and the Law (NAWL), has come to be reinforced as the core position of the women's movement.
 The authority of these organizations is backed up by the greater power of mainstream anti-poverty organizations like CCSD, NCWand NAPO.
-Reports on women and poverty that have been prepared since the late 1970s and into the 1980s have tended to adhere to the approach first articulated in the Royal Commission Report.70

-It is interesting that despite the ideological clash between the WFH and the dominant mainstream feminist and anti-poverty lobbyists, and despite the fact that WFH activists had virtually no credibility within the women's movement, many of the ideas they advanced ended up being central features of the dominant discourse.
+Reports on women and poverty that have been prepared since the late 1970s and into the 1980s have tended to adhere to the approach first articulated in the Royal Commission Report.70 the fact that WFH activists had virtually no credibility within the women's movement, many of the ideas they advanced ended up being central features of the dominant discourse.
 Wages For Housework was not the sole source of these ideas.
-The new left and women's liberation movements had been formulating and refining a Marxist feminist analysis of women's work in the home throughout the late 1960s and 1970s.71
+The new left and women's liberation movements had been formulating and refining a Marxist feminist analysis of women's work in the home throughout the late 1960s and 1970s.